Judaism.... An Overview

 The focus of this article is the religion of the Jews.
 When studying Judaism, however, we must understand that there is a distinction between the Jewish people and the religion of Judaism.
 Many Jews do not embrace Judaism, but consider themselves to be secular, atheistic, or agnostic.

 Messianic Expectations in 1st Century Judaism

 The popular notion that either: The 1st century Jew HAD NO expectation of a Messiah-figure; or The 1st century Jewish expectation was of a purely natural, human-only, regular political leader.
-Both of these positions are COMPLETELY mistaken--in the light of the 'HARD' data we have.
+In the light of the 'HARD' data we have, both of these positions are COMPLETELY mistaken -

 When it was all said and done, the rabbinical leaders had redirected Judaism to an atonement based on self effort by 500 C.E. when the Talmud was completed.
 They had taken the dimensions of prayer, confession, sin and repentance, once associated with the substitution sacrifice, and declared that these dimensions alone were the means for atonement.
 But how can we account for a Jewish religion with no substitute atonement compared to what Moses had directed in the Torah?…